wasmulb/note-taker/README.md

 To use my note-taker website, follow the link provided above.
 The landing page will appear.
 ![site-screenshot](./images/note-taker-sc-2.png)

 All previously saved notes will be on the left side of the page.
 To add a new note, click "+" in the top-right side of the page.
 Enter a title in the title field; and text in the text field.
 Then click the save icon to save.
 If you want to edit a past note, click the note you wish to edit on the left side.
-The note then becomes editable.
+The note then becomes viewable.
 ![site-screenshot](./images/note-taker-sc-1.png)

 ## License